 We have a new venue!
 We’re partnering with the Australian Film, Television and Radio School (AFTRS) to host the conference day on June 1, where producers of all stripes get super nerdy about the art and craft of audio storytelling.

-Applications will be reviewed by the Audiocraft programming committeeover the summer and all applicants will be notified on the status of their proposal by the end of February 2019.
+Expressions of Interest for the 2019 Audiocraft Podcast Festival have now closed.
+Thanks for all your great ideas!
+Applications will be processed over the coming months and all applicants will be notified on the status of their proposal by the end of February 2019.

 Rudi Bremer has been a broadcaster since 2012.
 Having honed her skills at community radio, she initially joined the ABC as a master control technician before returning to her producer roots in 2017.
 She has a unique perspective on how the ABC works — from chasing interviews to switching satellites.
 As the producer of RN’s Awaye!
 Rudi relishes the opportunity to share her love of performing arts, literature and Indigenous languages — like her own, Gamilaraay, from Kamilaroi country.